elisa-laviolette/archeosync/docs/ARCHITECTURE.md

   - **Color-coded Display**: Green for successful imports, orange for duplicates
   - **Conditional Display**: Only shows duplicate sections when duplicates are detected
   - **Per-type Statistics**: Separate duplicate counts for each data type
+- **Duplicate Objects Warnings**: Comprehensive warnings for objects with same recording area and number
+  - **Multi-Layer Detection**: Detects duplicates within "New Objects" layer, original "Objects" layer, and between both layers
+  - **Detailed Information**: Shows specific recording area names and object numbers for each duplicate
+  - **User-Friendly Display**: Color-coded warnings in orange for easy identification
 - **User-Friendly Interface**: Clean, organized dialog with intuitive design
   - **Organized Sections**: Clear sections for each data type with descriptive headings
   - **Scrollable Content**: Handles large amounts of data with scrollable area